Housing Advice

 Students living in social housing

-The legal changes will only have a minimal impact on social tenancies, and the Government has said that the reforms will take effect in the private sector before they apply to social housing.
+The legal changes will only have a minimal impact on social tenancies, and the Government has said that the reforms won’t apply to the social rented sector until 2027.

 Students who have licence agreements

-We recommend booking a contract check if you are asked to sign a licence agreement so that we can give specific advice to you.
+We recommend booking a contract check with us if you are asked to sign a licence agreement so that we can give specific advice to you.

 Other changes

-The Renters’ Rights Bill is making several other changes to the law governing residential tenancies.
+The Renters’ Rights Act will make several other changes to rental law.
 Most of these changes will only affect students who rent from a private landlord and who have an ‘assured tenancy’.
-We do not yet know when these changes will take effect.
+Some of these changes will take effect later.

-• Rent in advance: Landlords will be banned from demanding large payments of rent up front at the start of a tenancy.
+- Ban on rent in advance.
+Landlords will be banned from demanding large payments of rent up front at the start of a tenancy.
 We expect this may impact international students who rely on paying rent in advance, or landlords often refuse to rent to them.
-Students in this position may need to sign up for a guarantor scheme.
+Students in this position may need to sign up to a guarantor scheme.
+Students can pay rent in advance voluntarily once the tenancy starts but cannot be required to do so by their landlord.
+Some students may prefer to do this to help them with budgeting.

-• Prohibiting rental discrimination.
-There will be tougher laws to prevent discrimination when landlords are choosing a tenant.
+- Prohibiting rental discrimination.
+There will be tougher laws when landlords choose tenants to prevent discrimination against tenants with children and tenants receiving benefits.

-• Renting with pets.
-Landlords will need to give a good reason if they say no to pets.
+- Renting with pets.
+Landlords will need to give a good reason if they say no to pets and follow a procedure.

-• Decent Homes Standard.
+- Decent Homes Standard.
 There will be a new minimum standard for safety and comfort in rented properties.
 Landlords will face fines if they breach this.
+There is no confirmed implementation timeline at the moment.
+The government has proposed a long-term deadline of either 2035 or 2037 with the expectation that landlords should start works to meet the new standard earlier.

-• Awaab’s Law.
-This is named after a boy died from illness caused by damp and mould in his home.
+This is named after a boy who died from illness caused by damp and mould in his home.
 Landlords will be required to start repairs according a specified timetable.
+Implementation timescales have not yet been confirmed for this.